 DEPLOYMENTS AND TRAININGS

 IMERT has been actively participating in drills, training and deployments since 2003.
 Our first out of state deployment occurred in 2005 in response to Hurricane Katrina in Louisiana.
 We had two deployments for that event.
 The first was sending a large contingent of members to Baton Rouge to the campus at LSU to assist in a field hospital on campus.
-Several weeks later a team of nurses deployed to New Orleans to assist in staffing at a hospital.
+Several weeks later a team of nurses deployed to New Orleans.